-The exterior, or gelcoat, of your Grady-White is a thin layer of resin with a finished color pigment.
+The exterior finish of your Grady-White is a thin layer of resin with a finished color pigment called gelcoat.
 It is used for cosmetic purposes and makes routine maintenance relatively simple.
 Although gelcoat has a hard smooth surface, it does contain microscopic pores that will allow surface discoloration if not kept clean.